 The scholarship is available to current high school seniors, full-time and part-time, degree-seeking undergraduates and graduate students.
-New and renewal applicants to the program must contact the financial aid office for application instructions.
-Applications must be completed by July 15 and student must be a resident of Maryland at the time of application.
-For additional eligibility criteria click on the attached link:
+New and renewal applicants to the program should contact the financial aid office for application instructions.
+Applications must be completed by July 15 and applicant must be a resident of Maryland at the time of application.